Insurance Fraud

 Being charged with insurance fraud means that the prosecutor is accusing you of making a fraudulent (false) act to get a certain outcome from an insurance company.
 Most insurance fraud cases involve car insurance or health insurance, although other types of insurance can be involved.

 Fighting an insurance fraud charge can be difficult.
-However, if you hire a San Diego insurance fraud attorney with experience, you can often achieve a better outcome for yourself.
+However, if you hire a San Diego insurance fraud lawyer with experience, you can often achieve a better outcome for yourself.

 Common Types of Insurance Fraud